ysdn2018/the-next-website/src/content/work/this-is-art-this-is-design.md

 ![Opening spread - Paragraphs on Conceptual Art](/assets/dou_opening spread.jpg)

 _This is Art.
 This is Design._ tackles the blurred line between art and design through writings and images from renounced artists, designers and scholars.
-The information provided by the book is intended to be educational, and aimed to be created in a way that allows readers to flow through the readings smoothly.
+The information provided by the book is intended to be educational, and created in a way that allows readers to flow through the readings smoothly.

 ![Spread - Charles and Ray Eames ](/assets/dou_spread1.jpg)